rodalbuyeh/pyspark-k8s-boilerplate/README.md

 - kubectl
 - helm
-- add environment variables: KUBEUSER, PROJECT (optional and TODO make this conditional in docker) THASSIT
+- add environment variables: KUBEUSER, PROJECT (optional and TODO make this conditional in docker)
+- working knowledge of terraform (or other IAC), iam, etc..
+THASSIT

 You might also indicate that GCP is an almost-prerequisite if you want to run this for cloud ops